 Restaurants near me

-These restaurants are all close to Gracehaven Villa.
-Somewhere and Jojo’s Cafe are within 2 minutes walk of an evening.
+These restaurants are all close to Gracehaven Villas.
+Somewhere and Dune Restaurant are within 2 minutes walk of an evening.
 The other two are an easy three minute drive down to Turtle Cove.

 Somewhere Cafe and Lounge

 A great spot to dine right on the beach.
 100 yards down the beach to the left.
 It is medium priced local fare.
 Live music on a regular basis and a great view of the sunset.
 Take your cameras!
 The sunset views are just great and people come from many other island areas to get sunset photos here.

 This is the restaurant at the beach side of the Windsong Resort.
 You can sit under the shade in the café/bar area or out on the patios between the pool and the beach.
 Limited menu and hotel pricing.
 Good service and a great to dine right on the beachfront.
 Recommend getting the breakfast cooked on the outdoor grill right by the beach

 Dine on the deck out over the harbor water.
 If you are lucky you can see 7-foot sharks swim by in the evening lights.
 Reasonably priced American, Caribbean and seafood with some fresh fish brought straight of the boats as they come in.
 Good range of Caribbean food too.